-My research stands at the intersection of visual studies, transmedia studies, and cultural studies with a focus on gender and racial discourse.
 My current project posits that public memories of turbulent historical events give culturally recognizable texture to (post)apocalyptic imaginations, making them allegorical.
 In turn, the (post)apocalyptic setting becomes a productive site for working through precarious social realities.
 Monsters are compelling agents that can speak to historical memories without direct utterance.

 In my practice, I think about how mediums organize and persuade us.
 For example: my Tarot design.
 I leverage the symmetry between East Asian mythologies and Tarot’s mysticism to think about how we relate to stories and how stories shape our identity.